iam-TJ/bdit/README.md

 # bdit - Block Device Integrity Tester

-A simple tool to a determine the true capacity and read/write speeds of flash devices.
+A simple tool to determine the true capacity and read/write speeds of flash devices.

     $ ./bdit
     Block Device Integrity Tester